 The Elevator Consultants has offered up strategic best practices for owners with elevators in their buildings in response to several elevator and escalator-related incidents nationwide.

-Following incidents such as Chicago’s Hancock Building elevator plunging 84 floors in November 2018, a Texas hospital employee seriously injured in an elevator accident and the housekeeper who was trapped for three days in a Manhattan elevator, The Elevator Consultants offers three key strategies to help building owners ensure elevator maintenance and safety.
+Following incidents such as Chicago’s Hancock Building elevator plunging 84 floors in November 2018, a Texas hospital employee being seriously injured in an elevator accident and the housekeeper who was trapped for three days in a Manhattan elevator, The Elevator Consultants offers three key strategies to help building owners ensure elevator maintenance and safety.

 Reevaluate Your Elevator Service Contract